Who we are.

 What we do.

-We work with community groups in and around Stirling and Clackmananshire to establish areas of native wildflowers, both annual and perennial.
+We work with community groups in and around Stirling and Clackmananshire to establish and develop areas of native wildflowers, both annual and perennial.

 Why we do it.

 Bee numbers have declined in recent years for a number of reasons, some of which are not yet fully understood.
 However, most experts agree that a significant factor is a reduction of floral food resources in the countryside due to large-scale agricultural activity.
 Evidence shows that bees and other pollinators are moving to urban areas in search of food, attracted by the nectar-rich garden plants.
 It makes sense to support bee populations by managing our urban green-spaces in a way that helps bridge the feeding gap left by changes to our countryside, and that is the inspiration for On the Verge.

 If you or your community group would like to establish a wildflower patch we will help identify a suitable area, offer guidance in seeking permission from the landowner, help organise the preparation of the site, supply the seed free of charge and offer support and guidance for the sowing process.
 We ask that you and your team act as “guardians” for the site (this simply involves keeping an eye on the site and letting us know how it progresses) and together we work to make sure the flowers develop year after year.
 Alternatively, if there is an existing area of wildflowers that you would like to manage and develop we can help you draw up an action plan.

 Held 97 Different sowing events

 Sown 10,000 m² of land sown with wildflowers

 Stirling’s 'Unpaid Volunteers Service' (formally known as The Criminal Justice Service) help to prepare some of our sites for us, and we are very grateful for their support.

 Stirling Council has supported the project from the outset by sowing up large areas of wildflowers throughout the city, and beyond, with some spectacular results.